 There is no assurance that a Purchaser will realize a return on its investment or that it will not lose its entire investment.
-For this reason, each Purchaser should read this Form C and all Exhibits carefully and should consult with its own attorney and business advisor prior to making any investment decision.
+For this reason, each Purchaser should read the Form C and all Exhibits carefully and should consult with his or her own attorney and business advisor prior to making any investment decision.